JavlonAbdumannopovv/react-interview-questions/README.md

          if (this.state.error) {
            return <h1>Caught an error.</h1>
          }
-         return <button onClick={this.handleClick}>Click Me</button>
+         return <div onClick={this.handleClick}>Click Me</div>
        }
      }
      ```
-     Note that the above example is demonstrating regular JavaScript behavior and doesn’t use error boundaries.
+     The above code is catching the error using vanilla javascript try/catch block instead of error boundaries.

    **[⬆ Back to Top](#table-of-contents)**